Heat vs. Knicks Injury Report Today - May 8

 Watch the NBA all season long on Fubo!

-The Heat will try for another victory over the Knicks following a 105-86 win in their matchup on Saturday.
-Jimmy Butler led the Heat to the victory with a team-leading 28 points.
-Jalen Brunson notched 20 points in the Knicks' loss.
+Last time out, the Heat bested the Knicks 105-86 on Saturday.
+Jimmy Butler paced the Heat with 28 points, while Jalen Brunson put up 20 for the Knicks.

 Heat vs Knicks Additional Info